milioseed/LifeNode_2.0/README.md

   <img src="BREAKINGTHEMATRIX.png" alt="Breaking the Matrix — LifeNode" width="80%">
 </p>

+---

+### 🌍 LifeNode — Living with Technology, Not Against It

+**LifeNode** is a project that shows how we can live with technology **without losing what makes us alive.**
+It started from one person, one garden, and one idea — to rebuild the connection between people, nature, and machines.

+Instead of chasing control or perfection, LifeNode explores **balance** — how things can grow together and stay human.
+It’s not a company, not a product — it’s a **living experiment** about what kind of future we actually want to build.

+---

 🌐 **Official LifeNode 2.1 Demonstrator Website**
 Experience the living system online →
 👉 [https://lifenode777.github.io/LifeNode_2.0/](https://lifenode777.github.io/LifeNode_2.0/)